gaabdul/Now-And-Later/README.md

 - **Validation**: Empty or whitespace-only titles are prevented with error messages
 - **Empty States**: Quadrants show helpful hints when no tasks exist

+### Drag & Drop
+- **Move Between Quadrants**: Drag the ⋮⋮ handle to move tasks between quadrants
+- **Reorder Within Quadrant**: Drag tasks up or down within the same quadrant
+- **Visual Feedback**: Quadrants highlight when dragging over them
+- **Drop Indicators**: Blue lines show where the task will be placed
+- **Keyboard Alternative**: Press Enter or Space on a task to open the move menu

+### Keyboard Navigation
+- **Move Menu**: Press Enter or Space on any task to open the move menu
+- **Move to Quadrant**: Select from the "Move to" options in the menu
+- **Reorder**: Use "Move Up" or "Move Down" to reorder within the current quadrant
+- **Close Menu**: Press Escape or click "Close" to dismiss the menu
+- **Focus Management**: Focus returns to the moved task after operations

 ### Archive
 - **Access Archive**: Click "📁 Archive" in the header to view completed tasks
 - **Archive View**: Shows all completed tasks for the active board, grouped by completion date